 The estimates also indicate that an increase in natural resource revenues favors that of public spending.
-This result can be explained by the fact that in the resource-rich Arab countries, oil rents have led to the expansion of government expenditures, mainly public-sector wages.
+This result can be explained by the fact that in the resource-rich Arab countries, oil rents have led to the expansion of public spending, mainly on wages.
 In fact, politicians tend to increase employment in the public sector in order to retain popular support and contain political protests so that they can ensure their political survival (Ali and Elbadawi, 2012).